 Your web design choices can make or break your site’s success.
 Research shows that 94 percent of users don’t trust websites that are poorly designed.
 Perhaps unsurprisingly, psychological principles play a huge role in web design because many design elements work on a user’s subconscious level, helping them to perceive things without conscious thought.

 While you can use crafty elements, UI kits, and other tools to create a modern web app, ignoring certain psychological aspects can end up costing you a lot of engagement.
 Furthermore, if you’re a frontend developer who’s been tasked with designing the app in addition to building it, starting from the psychological angle ensures that your design still works for users.

-So let’s take a look at the seven most common web design mistakes according to psychology.
+So let’s take a look at some of the most common web design mistakes according to psychology.

 Modern web designs use vibrant colors and gradients that make your site visibly appealing.
 Choosing the right colors that align with your brand and the message your site wants to send to your visitor is paramount.